 Celebrate PS 64/charas Outdoor Interactive Video Installation

-I designed ‘Celebrate’ to illuminated the incredible effect the organization, CHARAS, had on the Loisaida/Lower East Side neighborhood for close to 30 years.
+In 2013, I collaborated with community members to design an interactive documentary called 'Celebrate’.
+The goal of the work was to illuminate the incredible effect the organization, CHARAS, had on the Loisaida/Lower East Side neighborhood for close to 30 years.
 Unfortunately, the powers that be decided to sell the building to a developer.
 Members of both CHARAS, and the greater community are fighting diligently to get their building back.
 In the meantime, I decided to celebrate their legacy through an interactive push-button video projection installation that would project both animations and quotes from community members.

 After meeting and interviewing many stakeholders in the community, I was able to gather enough stories and images to create two animations that I projected vertically on the front facade of the PS 64 building (see images below).